How to effectively negotiate a severance agreement with a solicitor

 Failing to maintain a professional and calm demeanor can also negatively impact negotiations.
 Emotions may run high during such discussions, but allowing frustration or anger to surface can undermine your credibility.
 It is vital to remain composed and articulate your needs clearly.
 Ignoring alternate options might limit your bargaining power too.
 Exploring various outcomes can help establish a strong foundation for negotiation, enabling you to navigate the conversation more effectively.

-Pitfalls That Can Undermine Your Position
+Pitfalls That Can Undermine Your Position10 Common Clauses Found in Severance Agreements

 FAQS